frits-scholer/oef-stl/README.md

 ex.
 12. Use generate_n, rand and back_inserter to populate a vector with a specified number of random values.
 Then use accumulate to compute the average of the range.

+ex07.cpp

+ex.
+13. Write a function to calculate median using nth_element algorithm.

+ex08.cpp

+ex.
+14. Use copy, istreambuf_iterator, ostreambuf_iterator to open a file and print its content to cout.